mads-bisgaard/mads-bisgaard.github.io/index.md

 Generally, I am very interested in dynamics and how one can develop software tools to interact with real-world dynamical systems.
 That is something which used to be an academic dicipline but which is moving more and more into industry.
 I think that's a great thing!

+### Optimization, Constrol and Statistics

+Working in optimization and real-time control, one of the things I am very interested in is how to ensure/verify/certify that a control algorithm is safe to deploy.
+I have been thinking a lot about this topic and recently put the following paper on the arXiv

+- (joint with A. Domahidi).
+A risk analysis framework for real-time control systems. [arXiv preprint](https://arxiv.org/abs/2105.12225)

 ### Pure mathematics

 In a previous life I worked in symplectic topology.
 That's a field within pure mathematics which studies the geometry of Hamiltonian systems (think of celestial mechanics).
 I loved the work but eventually lost interest in the topic.
 During my PhD I wrote the following papers.